Do you find yourself easily irritated when you take modafinil? Does it feel as though your patience for people has reached an all-time low?

 If we don’t eat enough carbohydrates to elevate insulin levels, tryptophan is unable to pass the blood-brain barrier and can cause a drop in overall serotonin production. .

 Due to the close relationship serotonin plays with appetite— the results are a gradual and increasingly severe loss of appetite.

 Modafinil is a stimulant, which means it “turns on” the central nervous system.
 Neurotransmitter and hormone production ramps up, which requires the use of minerals and vitamins as cofactors to drive these reactions.

 Modafinil increases orexin, norepinephrine, dopamine, cortisol, and histamine production.
 When this happens, we quickly burn through micronutrients like magnesium, B vitamins, and zinc.

-When we burn through these nutrients, other parts of the body that also rely on these nutrients will start to be affected as well.
-Other processes like blood & immune cell production, muscle contraction, nerve impulses, and digestion can all be affected.
+When we burn through these nutrients, other parts of the body that also rely on these nutrients will start to become affected as well.
+Blood & immune cell production, muscle contraction, nerve impulses, and digestion can all be adversely affected.

-If we’re depleted in these nutrients, we can become more emotional and unable to manage stress as effectively, resulting in irritability.
+If we’re depleted in these nutrients, we become more emotionally unable and unable to manage stress effectively— resulting in irritability.

-Try taking nutritious snack bars with you to work or school and setting an alarm on your phone for every 3 hours to remind you to eat.
+Try taking nutritious snack bars with you to work or school and setting the alarm on your phone for every three hours to remind you to eat.

-For breakfast and dinner, when the effects of Modafinil aren’t as intense, it’s important to make sure you’re eating enough green, leafy vegetables and proteins.
+For breakfast and dinner, when the effects of modafinil aren’t as intense, it’s important to eat enough green leafy vegetables and animal proteins.
 These types of foods contain the bulk of our nutrient requirements.

 - B complex vitamins (especially B6, B9, and B12)